-As part of its work within the community, the academy trust raises funds in order to support its own operations and also to make donations to local and national charities.
-The academy trust undertakes all such activities itself, with the help of its students and their families.
+As part of its work within the community, the Academy Trust undertakes fundraising activities, for example through fetes, cake sales, non-uniform days etc. The Academy Trust raises funds in order to support its own operations and also to make donations to local and national charities.
+The Academy Trust undertakes all such activities itself, with the help of its students and their families.
 We confirm that when fundraising: